sendwithus/jobs/app_tech_lead_frontend.md

 _Sendwithus HQ, Victoria BC_

-We're looking for an experienced frontend web developer to help design and architect our customer facing applications, including our primary UI (the sendwithus dashboard), landing pages, and public resources.
+We're looking for an experienced frontend web developer to help design and architect our customer facing applications.

-You'll be reponsible for architecture and deployment of all user facing web content.
+You'll be reponsible for architecture and deployment of all user facing web content, including our primary UI (the sendwithus dashboard), landing pages, and other public resources.

-This is not a content or design role; you'll be leading our frontend team and working closely with designers and product to make sure everything runs smooth and looks great.
+This is not a content or design role; you'll be leading our frontend technical team and working closely with designers and product to make sure everything runs smooth and looks great.

 __Who are you?__